 The health of an estimated 22 million Americans is impacted by sleep disorders.
 Considering the vital nature of breathing and quality sleep, that figure is a tragedy.
 Fortunately, you have taken the first important step toward improvement by visiting this website.
-Annandale, VA biological/holistic general dentist, Dr. Richard Fischer, is certified by the American Board of Dental Sleep Medicine in the treatment of sleep apnea, sleep disordered breathing, & snoring.
+Annandale, VA biological/holistic general dentist, Dr. Richard Fischer, is a Diplomate of the American Board of Dental Sleep Medicine in the treatment of sleep apnea, sleep disordered breathing, & snoring.

 Do you have sleep apnea?